underwhelmingToaster/obs_cn1/Physical Layer/Physical Layer.md

 ## Signal Propagation
 The time it takes for a signal to spread out over a certain distance.
 Signals in a Coaxial Cable propagate at about 2/3 of the speed of light.

-## Auto-Negotiation
-A mechanism to automatically determine speed, duplex mode and flow control between devices.
-#todo add more